bytebase/bytebase.com-old/content/blog/how-to-handle-database-schema-change.md

    caused by a reckless schema change made by an application team.

 [Sourcegaph RFC](https://docs.google.com/document/d/1_wqvNbEGhMzu45CHZNrLQYys7gl0AtVpLluGp4cbQKk/edit#heading=h.ddeuyk4t99yx) lists the typical issues with the coupled approach.
-And their solution is to decouple the schema change from code deployments
+And their solution is to decouple the schema change from code deployments.

 The core idea of decoupled solution is to move schema change into a separate process.
 The typical workflow is first performing the schema change needed for the new release.
 If schema